 There is the tendency when traveling with a baby to pack every single thing you could possibly ever need during your trip!
 Of course then you get home and realize you didn’t even use half of what you packed.
 Traveling with a baby doesn’t have to be a hassle but it does require a certain amount of planning.
-I am highlighting what I pack in my diaper bag and all the essentials you’ll need to keep your baby happy!
-Keep reading for a review of the new Ergobaby Omni 360 baby carrier.
+I am highlighting what I pack in my baby’s Disney travel diaper bag and all the essentials you’ll need to keep your baby happy!

 Please note that this post contains affiliate links.
 Clicking through and making a purchase through these links helps me in a small financial way, thank you!